boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/spline-area-chart.md

 ![Value Label Suffix](/static/assets/visualizing-data/visualization-widgets/images/spline-area-chart/label-suffix.png)

-**Note:** When Increased the height and number of data in chart the value label was hidden.
-Use label rotation property to visible the label.
+> **Note:** When the height and number of data in the chart are increased, the value label may be hidden.
+Use the label rotation property to make the label visible.

 ### Show Marker

-This allows you to toggle the visibility of `marker` from the label to adorn each data point in a chart series.
+This allows you to toggle the visibility of the `marker` from the label to adorn each data point in a chart series.

 ![Show Marker](/static/assets/visualizing-data/visualization-widgets/images/spline-area-chart/show-marker.png)

 #### Enable Smooth Scroll

-On enabling this support, the chart scroll bar thumb-size will be calculated based on the total records count.
+On enabling this support, the chart scroll bar thumb size will be calculated based on the total records count.
 So, you can see the last record by performing a single scroll.

 #### Page Size

-This option allows you to set number of records needs to be fetched on initial load.
+This option allows you to set the number of records that need to be fetched on the initial load.

 ### Show Items With No Data

-By default, The chart doesn't display the columns with Null or Empty Value as shown in the below image
+By default, the chart doesn’t display the columns with null or empty values.

 ![Chart Default](/static/assets/visualizing-data/visualization-widgets/images/spline-area-chart/chart-default.png)

-If you enable the `Show Items With No Data` property, Then the columns with the Null data will be displayed in the chart.
+If you enable the `Show Items With No Data` property, then the columns with null data will be displayed in the chart.

 ![Empty Point Mode Zero](/static/assets/visualizing-data/visualization-widgets/images/spline-area-chart/chart-gap.png)

 ### Empty Point Mode

-This allows you to handle the display mode to empty points with the properties `Gap`, `Zero`, `Average` and `Connect`.
+This allows you to handle the display mode for empty points with the properties `Gap`, `Zero`, `Average` and `Connect`.

 ![Empty Point Mode Options](/static/assets/visualizing-data/visualization-widgets/images/spline-area-chart/chart-options.png)